 Dr. Kriss’s treatment approach is largely psychoanalytic with a mixture of humanistic and existential therapies.
 He works with his clients to determine areas in which they are struggling, as well as the ways they do and do not find a sense of purpose in their lives.

-Rather than just offer behavioral techniques, Dr. Kriss looks to understand the reasons behind troubling behaviors, so that clients are better able to make long-lasting changes.
+Rather than only offering behavioral techniques, Dr. Kriss looks to understand the reasons behind troubling behaviors, so that clients are better able to make long-lasting changes.
 It is often difficult to change our actions because we do not know how else to achieve the feeling that those actions provide: by connecting past experiences to current issues, Dr. Kriss helps clients unearth the meaning behind behavior, so that they can start to feel more aware and in control.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)